CPUSim64 Instruction Set

 Sets I/O Port endian mode to big-endian or little-endian

-Second operand is mode (TRUE for big-endian, FALSE for little-endian)
+Second operand is mode (TRUE for little-endian, FALSE for big-endian)